-The next round of grant applications will be due in February 2024, and recipients will be announced at National Seminar in July 2024.
-Applications will be available online, beginning in October 2023.
+The next round of grant applications will be due on March 1, 2024, and recipients will be announced in June 2024.

 Please note that grants are not awarded to fund attendance at events.
 Instead, scholarships are available for this purpose.
 Please visit our Scholarship page to learn more.

 Areas of Consideration for grants are detailed below.

 Projects and programs that promote the use of handbells and/or hand-chimes as performance instruments in classrooms or other established educational settings.